-where $I$ and $O$ are sets of input/output code with single lines as elements.
-We measure the differing lines of a code-editing task instance using the Python library \textit{difflib}.\footnote{\url{https://docs.python.org/3/library/difflib.html}} We found that the average number of differing lines in InstructCoder is 11.9 and the average ratio is 0.52.
-These values suggest a fairly acceptable level of complexity, indicating that the dataset is neither too easy nor too hard. \emph{InstructCoder} strikes a balance in terms of complexity, making it well-suited for finetuning and evaluating LLMs in a wide range of code editing tasks.
+We measure the differing lines of a code-editing task instance using the Python library \textit{difflib}.\footnote{\url{https://docs.python.org/3/library/difflib.html}} We found that the average number of differing lines in InstructCoder is 11.9 and the average edit ratio is 0.52.
+These values suggest a fairly acceptable level of complexity, indicating that the dataset is neither too easy nor too hard.
+InstructCoder strikes a balance in terms of complexity, making it well-suited for finetuning and evaluating LLMs in a wide range of code editing tasks.
 Figure \ref{fig:edit_distribution} in Appendix \ref{appendix:additional_stats} illustrates the distribution of the number of differing lines.